DrBloke/flashcards/notes.md

 ## Notes

 ## Markdown
 - [GitHub Flavoured Markdown](https://github.github.com/gfm/).
-But can be disabled to use a selt of remark plugins for MDX, for example.
+But can be disabled to use a set of remark plugins for MDX, for example.
 - When fetching data from your collections with the helper functions getCollection() or getEntry(), your Markdown’s frontmatter properties are available on a data object (e.g. post.data.title).
 Additionally, body contains the raw, uncompiled body content as a string.
 - Slugs for headings are available on import
 - third-party remark and rehype plugins: add table of contents; style your markdown.
 See [Awesome remark](https://github.com/remarkjs/awesome-remark)